Extracting metadata from OSM planet files Jump to heading

 handler = MetadataExtractor(fh, batch_size=150_000)

-# locations=False skips node coordinate resolution; we only need metadata.
+# locations=False skips coordinate resolution; not needed for metadata.

 handler._flush_buffer()